Solving discrete constrained problems on de Rham complex: Some aspects before numerical experiments

 \subsection{How to solve the equivalent problems}

 The system of the equation \eqref{Hodge_matrix} is a full matrix as the term $ \mcM_{V^{k-1}}^{-1} $.
 Because $ \mcM_{V^{k-1}} $ is a mass matrix, it and its inverse usually have quite good conditions.
-If we choose a $ \mcU $ that has similar spectrum to $ \mcM_{V^{k-1}} $, the distribution of the spectrum of the new equation can be roughly similar to the equation \eqref{Hodge_matrix}, which the new equation with such $ \mcU $ is still Laplace-like.
+If we choose a $ \mcU $ that has similar spectrum to $ \mcM_{V^{k-1}} $, the distribution of the spectrum of the new equation can be roughly similar to the equation \eqref{Hodge_matrix}.
 If the such $ \mcU $ is sparse enough, the system of the new equation become sparse.
-Then many iterative methods and preconditioning techniques can be easily applied to it.
-When constructing the equivalent problems for the matrix systems in the previous sections, we have only one assumption on $ \mcU $, i.e. $ \mcU $ is Hermitian positive definite.
+Then many iterative methods and preconditioning techniques can be easily applied to them.
+When constructing the equivalent problems for the matrix systems in the previous sections, we have only one assumption on $ \mcU $, i.e. $ \mcU $ is SPD.
 In our paper \cite{Aux_iter}, the choice $ \mcU = \alpha \mcI $, where $ \alpha $ is proper positive number and $ \mcI \in \mbC^{M \times M} $ is the identity matrix, is efficient in solving many problems.
 In \cite{Aux_iter}, We also use multigrid method and ILU-type preconditioners to accelerate their convergences of the following linear equation and eigenvalue problem:

-For the eigenvalue problem, we recommend using the Locally Optimal Block Preconditioned Conjugate Gradient Method (LOBPCG).
+For the eigenvalue problem, we recommend using the Locally Optimal Block Preconditioned Conjugate Gradient Method (LOBPCG) \cite{knyazev2001toward}.
 In the equivalent problems \eqref{equiv_H1_all_g1} and \eqref{equiv_H1_2_g1}, we need compute a complete base for the subspace $ \mbC_0 $, which are the eigenvectors of the zero eigenvalue of \eqref{eig_AB}.
 If $ \dim \mbC_0 >1 $, zero is a multiple eigenvalue of \eqref{eig_AB}.
 The LOBPCG can guarantee the entirety of the eigenspace of a multiple eigenvalue.

 It also involves a type of equations in the case $ \dim \mbC_0 \not = 0 $:

 By the following theorem, the preconditioner for \eqref{linear_AB} can be also used to this problem. \begin{theorem} Here $ \sigma(\cdot) $ denotes the spectrum of a matrix and $ \lambda_{min} $ is the minimum nonzero eigenvalue of $ \left( \mcA + \mcB\mcU\mcB^T \right) u = \lambda \mcM u $. \end{theorem}